Code noir: Subsequent evolution

-Damas and Petit de Viévigne's "Ordonnance de police générale des Nègres et Gens de couleur libres" of December 25, 1783, which more or less corresponds the state of the law on its topic matter in Martinique and Guadeloupe just before the fall the Ancien régime, aimed to better enforce, explain, reiterate, modify and add to the Code noir.
-For example, the practice of letting Sunday off as a free day for slaves in exchange of them waiving their legal right to be fed ("Samedi-jardin") was now to be punished with a 500 livres fine (which it was not in the Code noir); the fine for abandoning an aged or infirm slave if they had to be placed in a hospital by the authorities was raised from the Code noir's standards; freemen keeping or fencing slaves were to be enslaved (and not fined) and slaves were also now prohibited from hiding escaped slaves under the threat of whipping and prison...
+Damas and Petit de Viévigne's "Ordonnance de police générale des Nègres et Gens de couleur libres" of December 25, 1783, which more or less corresponds to the state of the law on its topic matter in Martinique and Guadeloupe just before the fall of the Ancien régime, aimed to better enforce, explain, reiterate, modify and add to the Code noir.
+For example, the practice of letting slaves take Sunday off if they waived their legal right to be fed ("Samedi-jardin") was now to be punished with a 500 livres fine (this was not in the Code noir); the fine for abandoning an aged or infirm slave if they had to be placed in a hospital by the authorities was raised from the Code noirs standards; freemen keeping or fencing slaves were to be enslaved (and not fined), and slaves were also now prohibited from hiding escaped slaves on pain of whipping and prison.

 After the restitution of France's colonies in the Treaty of Amiens of 1802, slavery and the provisions of the Code noir were put back in place.
-They were reinstated first in the restituted colonies of Martinique, Saint-Lucia and Tobago, and also the Mascarenes by the law of May 20, 1802; in Guadeloupe by a consular decree on July 16, 1802; and in Guiana by consular decree on 7 December 1802.The Code Noir coexisted for forty-three years with the Napoleonic code despite the contradictory nature of the two texts, but this arrangement became increasingly difficult due to the French Court of Cassation rulings on local jurisdictions' decisions following the 1827 and 1828 ordinances on civil procedures.
-Due to the codification of the law, the ensuing legal dogmatism and need for legality, and the administrative and judicial centralisation, the Code noir was likely applicated with more rigor than in the time of the Ancien Régime.
+They were reinstated first in the restituted colonies of Martinique, Saint-Lucia and Tobago, and also the Mascarenes by the law of May 20, 1802; in Guadeloupe by a consular decree on July 16, 1802; and in Guiana by consular decree on 7 December 1802.
+The Code Noir coexisted for forty-three years with the Napoleonic code despite the contradictory nature of the two texts, but this arrangement became increasingly difficult due to the French Court of Cassation rulings on local jurisdictions' decisions following the 1827 and 1828 ordinances on civil procedures.
+Due to the codification of the law, the ensuing legal dogmatism and need for legality, and the administrative and judicial centralisation, the Code noir was likely applied with more rigor than in the time of the Ancien Régime.

-According to historian Frédéric Charlin, in metropolitan France, "the two decades of the July Monarchy were characterized by a political trend to endow the slave with a certain level of humanity… [and to] encourage a slow assimilation of the slave into other workforces of French society through moral and family values".
+According to historian Frédéric Charlin, in metropolitan France "the two decades of the July Monarchy were characterized by a political trend to endow the slave with a certain level of humanity… [and to] encourage a slow assimilation of the slave into other workforces of French society through moral and family values".
 The jurisprudence of the Court of Cassation under the July Monarchy was marked by a gradual recognition of a legal personhood for slaves.
 Accordingly, the 1820s saw a general abolitionist trend, but one that was mainly preoccupied with a gradual emancipation that paralleled improved conditions for slaves.